Superman-jp/SAS_Plotter/docs/_sources/Raincloud_plot.rst.txt

 - **legend : bool (optional)**

-   if "True" the legend of group item is displayed. if group parameter is "None", the parameter will be ignored.
+   if "True", legend of group item is displayed. if group parameter is "None", the parameter will be ignored.

    default is "False".